Stepwise functional refoundation of relational concept analysis: Conclusion

 \subsection{Acknowledgements}

 This work has been partially funded by the ANR Elker project (ANR-17-CE23-0007-01).
 The author thanks Petko Valtchev for comments and suggestions on an earlier version of this work, Marianne Huchard for taking the pain to describe the trick used for forcing discrimination, Amedeo Napoli for explaining me RCA (and so many other things), Jérôme David for reviewing the text, and Philippe Besnard for pointing to the Knaster-Tarski theorem.
+Anonymous JAIR reviewers helped clarifying the report.

 [title={References},heading=bibnumbered]